michal-masarik/RestApiTestingWithJavaAndCucumber/README.md

 ## My solution

+Firstly I did some reverse engineering of trading application.
+Then I was studying topics related to my task (Spring Boot applications, Cucumber, API testing etc.).

 I implemented very basic framework with JAVA and Cucumber for testing REST API of trading application in best way I was able to do with my current knowledge.
-I won't be explaining much here, because architecture is simple and it's already explained in javadoc comments in code.
-We can discuss it later as well.
+Architecture is simple and it's explained in javadoc comments in code.

-I implemented few tests just to demonstrate possibility of framework.
-I can imagine, that many other tests can be implemented and some other bugs in trading application can be possibly found.
-But I focused more on quality of solution then quantity.
+I implemented few tests to demonstrate possibility of framework.
+Other tests can be implemented and some other bugs in trading application can be possibly found, but I focused more on quality of my solution then quantity of tests.

-During my test implementation I was able to find some bug in application logic namely in Trade Controller.
+During my test implementation I was also able to find some bug in application logic namely in Trade Controller.
 You can see failing test.

-I also created one example test for functionality, which is not yet implemented.
+Based on BDD principles I also created example test for functionality, which is not yet implemented.
 So obviously this test is failing now as well.

-Happy reviewing.
+I implemented basic functionality enabling test parameters (e.g. base URL) to be read from a configuration file, as was suggested in potentional improvements.

+I did some investigation in direction what would need to be done in terms of better constraints and foreign keys in application repository.
+In my opinion SUT would need redesign the way how IDs of elements are used.
+After analysing, that lot of changes would need to be done in SUT, I decided not to implement this, as changing SUT implementation is not fully related to my testing task.

+I also implemented few Spring Boot junit tests for UserController.class just for demonstration purposes.
+I used RestAssured library for this.
+Please notice, that these junit tests results aren't propagated to Cucumber web report.
+Tests results are in console, when run locally.

 ## Verify database content